erickbytes/lofipython/content/blog/first-impressions-and-key-concepts-of-the-django-python-web-framework.rst

 This is not a big surprise.
 You almost always need to know HTML and CSS to mold your website to your requirements.

-**Django Templating Language + Filters**
+**Django Template Language + Filters**
-Django comes with its own HTML language to help you dynamically populate values in HTML.
-You can also use its `built-in filters <https://docs.djangoproject.com/en/5.0/ref/templates/builtins/>`__ to transform values directly in the HTML.
+Django comes with its own `HTML template language <https://docs.djangoproject.com/en/5.0/ref/templates/language/#the-django-template-language>`__ to help you dynamically populate values in HTML.
+You can also use its `built-in template tags and filters <https://docs.djangoproject.com/en/5.0/ref/templates/builtins/>`__ to transform values directly in the HTML.
 Additionally, Django lets you write `custom template tags and filters <https://docs.djangoproject.com/en/5.0/howto/custom-template-tags/>`__ to use Python for more complex transformations or on the fly mathematic calculations.

 **Javascript + jQuery Friendly**